Soft Tennis Racket & Lawn Tennis Racket

 We are covering every aspect of soft tennis in detail but our focus will be only limited to racquets.

 If a new person watches this game for the first time, both are indistinguishable from each other.
-Note, this game is not a stepping stone for a tennis career.
+Note, that this game is not a stepping stone for a tennis career.

 Difference between Tennis & Soft Tennis